Wednesday, October 02, 2024

 When the sun rises tomorrow, and your life is starting over

-Sherlock: remember the Maraschino cherries in the jar next to the water jug
+Sherlock: remember the jar of Maraschino cherries next to the water jug

 They remind us to celebrate the small moments starting over